vldmrdev/zabbix-api-scripts/README.md

-Some Python scripts which help to be friended with Zabbix API.
+Some Python scripts for working with Zabbix API.